abinit/abinit/doc/faq/configuration_and_compilation.md

 First of all, make sure that your LD_LIBRARY_PATH (DYLD_LIBRARY_PATH), PATH environment variables are properly set **before** running configure.
 By the same token, one should load all the modules before configuring.
-If your environment is propertly set and configure keeps on failing, ...
+If your environment is propertly set and configure keeps on failing, you will need to search for inside *config.log*.

 ## Compilation stops with "internal compiler error"

 This usually indicates a bug in the compiler that should be reported to the compiler vendor.
 To bypass the problem, reduce the optimization level from e.g. -O2 (default) to -O1 or even -O0.
-If you don't like the idea of compiling all the source file with suboptimal options, you may try to disable optimation only for problematic modules using this quick and dirty recipe:
+If you don't like the idea of compiling all the source file with suboptimal options, you may try to disable optimation only for the problematic source files using this quick and dirty recipe:

 - Run *make* till you trigger the internal compiler error
 - Copy the compilation command that triggers the internal error